What is a 404 error?

 As frustrating as it is to stumble upon a 404 when navigating through a website, they are a necessity and ultimately useful to users, webmasters and search engines.

 For users they exist as a virtual “dead end” on a website.
 They are a lot more useful than simply displaying a blank page as users can navigate back through the website.
 For webmasters they indicate internal site faults which can be addressed, troubleshooted and developed to improve user experience.
 For search engine bots, it highlights whether or not a website has issues with content and navigation.
-If a website is consistently displaying 404 errors, search engines will recognize this as usual behavior and direct their traffic elsewhere.
+If a website is consistently displaying 404 errors, search engines will recognise this as usual behaviour and direct their traffic elsewhere.